-For example in our household, when my stepdaughter is here, we should expect to spend about $169 a week on the thrifty plan.
-Our actual weekly grocery budget is closer to $140.
+For example in our household, we should expect to spend about $169 a week on the thrifty plan.
+Our actual weekly grocery budget is closer to $150.
 There are directions for calculating a family’s food budget and a couple of quick suggestions such as 2 adults with 2 children 5 and under and 2 adults with two school age children.

 There are also separate tables for Alaska and Hawaii which would otherwise skew the averages.

 Have you ever used this tool?

 Do you feel it is an accurate reflection of what families in your area spend on food?

 Knowing our family’s food budget falls below the thrifty level, while we maintain a generally healthful diet is encouraging.

 Did you also know that there are free meal planning tools available, too?